OPEN-NEXT/wp2.2_dev/README.md

 ## Acknowledgements

-The maintainer wishes to thank:
+The maintainer would like to gratefully acknowledge:

 * Dr Jérémy Bonvoisin ([@jbon](https://github.com/jbon)) not only for the initial contributions to this repository, but also for continued practical and theoretical insight, generosity, and guidance.
 * Dr Elies Dekoninck and Rafaella Antoniou for valuable feedback and support.